A senior's goodbye to high schoolKate Gallop

 First, don’t panic.
 It can be painful (and frustrating) to see your student unhappy, but the fact that they’re actively reflecting on their education and goals is a sign of personal investment and maturity.
 A 2015 study by the National Student Clearinghouse Research Center found that over a third of college students transferred at least once.
 Transferring doesn’t equal failure; it’s about self-discovery and finding the best fit.

 That said, transferring involves work.
-This advice will equip you and your student to make a fall 2017 or even summer 2017 transfer as smooth as possible.
+This advice will equip you and your student to make transferring in 2019 as smooth as possible.

 It’s essential to discern their reasons.
 If it’s homesickness or a roommate problem, working through it might be better than transferring.
 If they've developed an interest in a field or career they can’t pursue at their current college, it’s worth considering transfer options.
 Ask how they feel about the academic rigor of their current school.
 Try to get a sense of your student’s overall comfort level.
 Have they found some real friends?
 Do they feel supported by professors, coaches or other adults?
 Do they have a healthy social life?